 Satisfactory Academic Progress (SAP) is defined as the successful completion of coursework toward an eligible certificate or degree.
 Federal regulations require the Office of Student Financial Aid to monitor the academic progress of students receiving financial aid.

-- apply to undergraduate and graduate students who wish to establish or maintain financial aid eligibility,
+- apply to undergraduate, graduate, and professional students who wish to establish or maintain financial aid eligibility,

-- apply to a student's entire academic record, whether or not financial aid was received for prior terms of enrollment,
+- apply to a student's entire academic record (including transfer hours), whether or not financial aid was received for prior terms of enrollment,

 - include a minimum grade point average, minimum pace requirement, and total number of semester hours earned and/or semesters enrolled, and